 1. Analytical skills

-As the link between employers and employees, employee relations specialists must have strong analytical skills to assess workplace situations, evaluate information and draw accurate observations.
-For example, when five of 30 employees in an organization submit resignation letters in a period of six months, the specialist must find the reason behind the resignations.
+Employee relations specialists are the link between employers and employees, which means they need to have strong analytical skills to assess workplace situations, evaluate information and draw accurate observations.
+For example, when five of 30 employees in an organization submit resignation letters in a period of six months, the specialist must analyze the reasons behind the resignations.
 If the reason for the resignation points to an unhappy workforce, the HR specialist must develop effective solutions, such as offering career coaching, counseling and support services.

 2. Communication skills